 Save all of your receipts and invoices for reimbursement.

 However, in the event of expensive medical or emergency treatment, present a copy of your policy to medical personnel.

-For this reason, the travel insurer guarantees payment for services rendered.
-Included services are emergency evacuation, emergency room treatment, tests and surgeries.
+Most travel insurers guarantee payment for services so they will admit you.
+Included services are emergency evacuation, emergency room treatment, tests, and surgeries.

 PRO TIP: Be prepared.

 Bring a paper copy of your travel policy with you on the cruise.

 Your credit card may offer some benefits, but it is not a comprehensive policy that covers everything a travel insurance policy does.

 On the contrary, card benefits usually focus on luggage loss, electronics warranties, travel assistance, card replacement, rental car damage and loss, and travel accidents.